Injection Site Reaction Testing

 It provides mechanistic insight into local immune activation and support comparative evaluation of candidates, formulations, and administration strategies within a human-relevant non-clinical framework.

-Here, we present data published in August 2024 in Allergy.
+In the above diagram, we present data published in August 2024 in Allergy.
 A mRNA Covid vaccine was injected subcutaneously into the HypoSkin® model; The RNA was collected at 8h and 24h post-injection.

 The figures show 9 different categories of pathways at 8h and 24h post injection.